node-alarm-dot-com/node-alarm-dot-com/README.md

 Forked from John Hurliman's FrontPoint* plugin for Homebridge<small>[↗](https://github.com/jhurliman/homebridge-frontpoint)</small> to replace the branding and code namespace from FrontPoint to Alarm.com.

-> **NOTE:** Because this implementation uses Node.js-based HTTP requests to communicate with Alarm.com directly, this plugin does not require accounts or access with WrapAPI. 🎉
+> **NOTE:** Because this implementation uses Node.js-based HTTP requests to communicate with Alarm.com directly, this plugin does not require accounts or access with WrapAPI. :tada:

 <small>*FrontPoint is simply a rebranded service provider for Alarm.com, but FrontPoint is not needed for this plugin to work.</small>